 Open the Word.
 Not a devotional app with a 30-second snippet.
 The actual Bible.
 Read with intention.
 A chapter, a passage, a Psalm.
 Let it sit.
 Do not rush to "apply" it.
 Let the Holy Spirit speak through it.

-Joshua 1:8: "Keep this Book of the Law always on your lips; meditate on it day and night, so that you may be careful to do everything written in it.
-Then you will be prosperous and successful."
+Joshua 1:8: "Study this Book of Instruction continually.
+Meditate on it day and night so you will be sure to obey everything written in it.
+Only then will you prosper and succeed in all you do."

 The promise is clear: prosperity and success are connected to daily meditation on the Word.
 Not financial prosperity as the prosperity gospel distorts it — but the deep, unshakable prosperity of a life built on truth.
 A mind renewed.
 A heart aligned.
 A leader who knows what he believes and why.